microamp/ringrangrung/README.md

-# webdev
+# ringrangrung

-A Clojure library designed to ... well, that part is up to you.
+Personal experiments with Clojure Ring/Compojure

 ## Usage

-FIXME
+N/A

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 James Nah

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.